[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 TC-K: Rules and Determinator.

-The rules book illustrated here is copyright 1975.
-The score determinator is used to measure the distance the ball has travelled from the nearest batsman.
-Its length equals one run.
-It is also used to show when run outs can be attempted.
-The score determinator was originally supplied in a very thin "papery" plastic, but soon became a thicker more study item.
-This later version was also available in green plastic.
+• The score determinator was originally supplied in a very thin "papery" plastic, but soon became a thicker more study item.
+This later version was available in white and green plastic.

 TC-L: Single bowler figure.